 Now that you know a little about what causes the loss of satellite signal and how to critically think about what may be the cause of the problem, you are ready to troubleshoot and fix your error.

 - Make sure you are seeing the error code 771 on the television screen.
-If the screen displays some other message such as 'no signal' or 'retrieving signal' your television is likely on the incorrect input or channel.
-Believe it or not, over half of the calls I took for 'searching for satellite signal' was due to incorrect input channels or the receiver being turned off or unplugged.
-If you are certain this is a DirecTV error message continue on to step 2.
+If the screen displays some other message such as "no signal" or "retrieving signal" your television is likely on the incorrect input or channel.
+Believe it or not, over half of the calls I took for "searching for satellite signal" was due to incorrect input channels or the receiver being turned off or unplugged.
+If you are certain this is a DirecTV error message continue on to step two.

 - Check your satellite dish.
 If you have more than one receiver that displays the error, it is recommended that you look to see if anything could be interfering with your satellite dish's line of sight.
 This can be affected by ice, fallen trees or branches, animals, and even vehicles.
 Make sure nothing is obstructing the dish that isn't usually there.

 - Check your cables.
 Checking cables is the hardest part of troubleshooting this error because there can be several different possibilities that are causing this error depending on the number of receivers you have and types of receivers they are.
-All receivers have a 'Sat In' port, which is how your receiver receives the signal from your dish.
+All receivers have a "Sat In" port, which is how your receiver receives the signal from your dish.
 A customer service rep will usually ask you to make sure the cables are secure, but this is not an effective method to fix this kind of problem.
-What you want to do is locate the cables that screw into the 'Sat In' port and completely disconnect them.
+What you want to do is locate the cables that screw into the "Sat In" port and completely disconnect them.
 I recommend waiting for a few seconds before screwing them back in.
 Once you have everything back where it needs to be, look at your television screen to see if there is any change.
-If there is no change, continue on to step 5.
+If there is no change, continue on to step five.

-- Press your 'channel' button up twice then down twice.
+- Press your "channel" button up twice then down twice.
 I know this seems strange, but this action actually sends a response signal to the dish and can sometimes work.
 Either way, it is just a quick shot in the dark.
-If this doesn't work, continue on to step 6.
+If this doesn't work, continue on to step six.

-- Press the 'Channel' button up twice then down twice.
+- Press the "Channel" button up twice then down twice.
 Just checking.
 Like I said, sometimes it works.
 Still not working?
-Continue to step 9.
+Continue to step nine.